scalawithcats/scala-with-cats/src/pages/monoids/pygmy-hadoop.md

 We sequence operations on a `Future` using the familiar `map` and `flatMap` methods.

-If we have a sequence containing `Future`s we can convert them into a `Future` of a sequence using the method `Future.sequence`.
+If we have a sequence containing `Futures` we can convert them into a `Future` of a sequence using the method `Future.sequence`.

 ~~~ scala
 scala> Future.sequence(Seq(Future(1), Future(2), Future(3)))